 The Wilderness Defenders explored Ceja Pelon in March to document significant paleontological and geological resources, in light of a proposed oil and gas lease sale by BLM.
-Another Way to Give: QCD By making a QCD (Qualified Charitable Distribution) of funds from your IRA, you can make a gift that may be excluded from your taxable income and you receive the benefit of supporting New Mexico's Wilderness.
+By making a QCD (Qualified Charitable Distribution) of funds from your IRA, you can make a gift that may be excluded from your taxable income and you receive the benefit of supporting New Mexico's Wilderness.
 You can also designate New Mexico Wild to receive Required Minimum Distributions (RMD) from your retirement plan.
-Learn more at nmwild.org/other-ways-to-give

-A CONVERSATION WITH STEVE HARRIS THE RIO'S FAVORITE UNCLE Steve and his partner on the San Juan River.
+Steve and his partner on the San Juan River.
 Staff photo Editor's Note.
 Excerpt from Paul Bauer, Ph.D.
 Emeritus Principal Geologist New Mexico Bureau of Geology & Mineral Resources, New Mexico Tech: "If rivers represent the allegorical lifeblood of New Mexico, then Steve Harris has been the state's unofficial cardiologist for the last 40 years.
 Steve's familiarity with the Rio Grande, from source to sea, is legendary.
 He has explored it all.
 He understands its history, its hydrology and ecology, its special places, its former glory, its fragility, and its future potential.
 He has also explored, and advocated for, the other rivers of New Mexico, such as the Gila, Pecos, and San Juan.
 Steve is a rare combination of technical expert, motivated journalist, skilled educator, and passionate river advocate.
 His vision, dedication, and skill have irrefutably changed our perspectives and influenced priorities and policies in the progressive use and protection of the state's water resources and the importance of healthy riparian ecosystems."
 This interview has been edited for length and clarity.